trevorputbrese/certificates-and-K8s/ReadMe.md

 6. Make sure you have a default storage class in your cluster.
 If you don't:
 `kubectl annotate sc "YOUR-STORAGE-CLASS" storageclass.kubernetes.io/is-default-class=true`

 7. Modify the harbor_values.yaml to set global.storageClass.
 Also modify the file to set externalURL, ingress.hosts.core, and ingress.hosts.notary to your own domain name.
+Modify the PVC sizes for the containers as needed.

 8. Install Harbor using Helm:
-`helm install harbor bitnami/harbor -f https://raw.githubusercontent.com/trevorputbrese/certificates-and-K8s/main/harbor_values.yaml`
+`helm install harbor bitnami/harbor -f https://raw.githubusercontent.com/trevorputbrese/certificates-and-K8s/main/harbor_values_v2.yaml`

 9.  navigate to harbor.YOUR.DOMAIN in browser and click on the "https" (or the lock icon) to view the certificate and confirm its issued by LetsEncrypt (and not a self-signed Harbor cert)